Zsk-d/PJ-ahsod3284747643/README.md

 ### 2.3.
 Feature 3.
 Admin Start, Stop, Results of game (12% for solo, 10% for pairs)

 #### 2.3.1.
 Starting a game
- * On the dashboard page, add the ability to start a stopped game
+ * On the dashboard page, add the ability to start a new session.
  * When the game is started, a popup is displayed that shows the session ID of the game as a string
  * This session ID should be able to be copied by some kind of "Copy Link" button/element.
 When this item is clicked, a direct URL is copied to the clipboard.
 When going to this URL, the users should be given play screen (described in `2.4`) with the session code already pre-populated.

 #### 2.3.2.
 Stopping a game
  * On the dashboard page, the ability to stop a started game.
 Stopping a game sends all active players to the results screen.
-A stopped game cannot be restarted.
+A stopped session cannot be restarted.
  * When the game is stopped, a popup appears that prompts the admin "Would you like to view the results?"
 If they click yes, they are taken to the screen described in `2.3.3`

 #### 2.3.3.
 Advancing & getting the results of a game
  * A unique route must exist for this screen that is parameterised on the session ID
- * Once the screen loads, and the game hasn't finished, it should allow the admin to advance to the next question or stop the game.
+ * Once the screen loads, and the game hasn't finished, it should allow the admin to advance to the next question or stop the session.
+You can advance either in the middle of a question or once the question has finished.
  * Once the screen loads, and the game has finished, it should display the following:
    * Table of up to top 5 users and their score
    * Bar/Line chart showing a breakdown of what percentage of people (Y axis) got certain questions (X axis) correct